menu

 Demographics

-The education level of Munnsville citizens is a little higher than the average for US cities and towns: 21.18% of adults in Munnsville have at least a bachelor's degree.
+The population of Munnsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Munnsville, 21.05% have at least a bachelor's degree.

 The people who call Munnsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Munnsville residents report their race to be White, followed by Native American.
-Important ancestries of people in Munnsville include Italian, English, German, Irish, and Dutch.
+Important ancestries of people in Munnsville include Italian, English, Irish, German, and Polish.

 The most common language spoken in Munnsville is English.
 Other important languages spoken here include Spanish and Italian.